kwaldenphd/football-structured-data/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/excel-pivot-tables-tutorial/blob/master/screenshots/Capture_31.PNG?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/excel-pivot-tables-tutorial/blob/master/screenshots/Capture_31.PNG?raw=true" alt="" /></a></p>

 Your Tableau Public online profile can host your interactive visualizations, and also gives you the option to share, download, and embed the interactive content.

+### Discussion and Reflection Questions:

+Experiment with other data fields and calculations to generate different types of visualizations.
+You can add new worksheets or duplicate an existing worksheet to build multiple visualizations.

+What types of visualizations were you able to generate in Tableau?
+How were those visualizations similar or different than what you generated in Excel?

+How could those visualizations shape or impact your understanding of the data?
+Did you generate any visualizations that were confusing or misleading?
+Alternatively, did you generate any visualizations that were unexpected or illuminating?</blockquote>

+- How is the data in Tableau presented or organized differently than the same information in Excel?
+- What similarities or differences do you notice between the two user interfaces for building data visualizations?

 ## Python